Italy Automotive Parts Aluminum Die Casting Market Size and Share

 Italy Automotive Parts Aluminum Die Casting Market Analysis by Mordor Intelligence

-The Italy automotive parts aluminum die casting market size stands at USD 1.41 billion in 2025 and is projected to grow to USD 1.76 billion by 2030, reflecting a 4.49% CAGR through the forecast period.
+The Italy automotive parts aluminum die casting market size was valued at USD 1.41 billion in 2025 and estimated to grow from USD 1.47 billion in 2026 to reach USD 1.83 billion by 2031, at a CAGR of 4.44% during the forecast period (2026-2031).
 Demand is anchored in Northern industrial clusters that supply both domestic OEMs and the wider European network, while stricter EU CO₂ rules, accelerating vehicle electrification, and steady advances in automated high-pressure cells underpin long-term expansion.
 Component makers are steadily pivoting from legacy engine parts toward battery housings and thermal management systems that favor complex aluminum geometries.
 Automation-led productivity gains and a widening pool of secondary aluminum help contain production costs, yet exposure to volatile metal prices and elevated electricity tariffs continues to squeeze margins.
 Government Transition 5.0 rebates, now offset part of Italy’s energy-cost handicap and spur furnace upgrades that lower emissions and improve competitiveness[1]“Transition 5.0 Fiscal Incentives,” Italian Government, gov.it.

 Key Report Takeaways